 Last Updated on

-Swaddling is recognized as a highly beneficial action for the baby.
-However, there are times when it might turn out to be harmful if not done using the proper technique.
-Generally, baby swaddle is implemented for babies below one month of age.
-For babies above that age, swaddling might cause constraint on the infant’s movements and growth.
+Swaddling is recognised as a highly beneficial action for the baby.
+However, there are times when it might be harmful if it is not done using the proper technique.
+Generally, swaddle is implemented for babies below one month of age.
+For babies above that age, swaddling might cause a constraint on the infant’s movements and growth.
 Read on to know how to swaddle your baby appropriately.

-Video: How to Swaddle a Baby Step by Step Guide
+Video: How to Swaddle a Baby – A Step-By-Step Guide

-Swaddling is a technique of pacifying the babies by wrapping them in a blanket to ensure that the baby is cosy and comfortable.
-It also pacifies the baby by offering them warmth.
-A baby can be swaddled in two ways.
-One method is tighter in order to be more protective while the other is done in a loosened fashion leaving the arms free.
-While swaddling can still be done after the baby is one month old, it can be done as the infant sleeps to minimize any impact on their mobility.
+Swaddling is a technique of pacifying a baby by wrapping him in a blanket to ensure that he is warm, cosy and comfortable.
+A baby can be swaddled in two ways – one method is tighter, more protective, while the other is done in a loosened-fashion, leaving the arms free.
+Swaddling can be done even after the baby is a month old, especially when he sleeps, to minimise any impact on his mobility.

 Why Swaddle Your Baby?

-- Swaddling is done to improve the sleep of the baby by soothing the baby.
+- Swaddling is done to improve the baby’s sleep by soothing him.

 - It improves the neuro-muscular development of the baby.

-- It helps in reducing the risk of Sudden Infant Death Syndrome (SIDS) and its effects by keeping the babies on their back during sleep.
+- It reduces the risk of Sudden Infant Death Syndrome (SIDS) and its effects by keeping the babies on their backs while sleeping.

-- It helps infants to get uninterrupted sleep for a prolonged period.
+- It helps infants get uninterrupted sleep for a prolonged period.

-- It helps recreate the womb space and comforts the baby with a familiar surrounding during its first month.
+- It helps recreate the womb space and comforts the baby with a familiar surrounding during his first month.

 When to Swaddle Your Newborn?

-When to swaddle is a personal choice of the parents.
-Some do it any time of the day whenever the baby gets fussy.
-Others follow this only during the night, habituating the baby to sleep quickly when it is wrapped.
+When to swaddle is a choice parents can make.
+Some do it any time of the day whenever the baby gets fussy, while others follow it only during the night, habituating the baby to sleep quickly when he is wrapped.

 How to Swaddle a Baby?

-There are many techniques followed while swaddling but the most common procedure is explained below –
+There are many techniques followed for swaddling a baby, but the most common procedure is explained below:

-- To swaddle, place the blanket out horizontally, with one edge folded down.
+- To swaddle, place the blanket out horizontally, with a few inches the top edge folded down.

-- Place the baby facing-upwards on the blanket, with its head above the folded edge.
+- Place the baby facing-upwards on the blanket, with his head above the folded edge.

-- Align its left arm, and wrap the left side of the blanket over its body and tuck it in-between right shoulder and the right side of the body.
+- Align the baby’s left arm, wrap the left side of the blanket over his body, and tuck it under his right side, leaving his right arm out.

-- Then put the right arm down and wrap the right side of the blanket over its body under the left-hand side.
+- Then put the baby’s right arm down and wrap the right side of the blanket over his body.
+Tuck it nicely under the left side.

 - Fold or twist the blanket’s bottom loosely by pleating it under one side of the baby.
 Make sure that the baby’s hips can move and that the blanket is not too tight.

-Note that baby swaddle is a double-edged sword as it has equal benefits and drawbacks depending on the kind of technique followed to swaddle a baby.
+Note that baby swaddle is a double-edged sword as it has equal benefits and drawbacks depending on the kind of technique followed.

 2. Hip Dysplasia

-Hip dysplasia is a medical condition where the growth and development of the hips are hindered due to being locked up in an immovable state.
-Whenever the babies move their legs, the femur bone movement inside the socket supports the happening of changes to the joints.
+Hip dysplasia is a medical condition wherein the growth and development of the hips are hindered due to being locked up in an immovable state.
+Whenever a baby moves his legs, the femur bone movement inside the socket supports the changes happening to the joints.
 Otherwise, the socket will develop into a plate-like structure leading to shallow sockets that cause problems with hip movement.
-This might affect the functioning of the joints in the long run
+This might affect the functioning of the joints in the long run.

 3. Respiratory Tract Problems

-When a baby is tightly swaddled, it restricts their ability to breathe which could lead to Sudden Infant Death Syndrome (SIDS).
-The correct way to swaddle a baby should be followed or else the likelihood of upper respiratory tract infections increases
+When a baby is tightly swaddled, it restricts his ability to breathe, which could lead to Sudden Infant Death Syndrome (SIDS).
+The correct way to swaddle a baby should be followed, or else the likelihood of upper respiratory tract infections increases.

 When to Stop or Avoid Swaddling a Baby?